 In June of this year, the British marathon trials winner spoke exclusively to Tokyo 2020 about the greatest week of his life, the birth of his first child five days before race day, and how age has taught him to fight like Tyson Fury.

 Boxing might seem like a strange starting point for an interview about marathon running.
-But for British marathon trials winner Chris Thompson, it's the perfect analogy for a performance that booked his ticket to the Tokyo 2020 Games that will take place in 2021.
+But for British marathon trials winner Chris Thompson, it's the perfect analogy for a performance that booked his ticket to the Tokyo 2020 Games.

 Some boxers come out slugging right from the opening bell, throwing bruising punches to pummel their opponents into submission.
 Some have perfected the art of counter-punching, sneaking in short shots to catch their opponent off balance and nullify their attacks.